JesperKuipers/DataProccesing/README.md

     - As of last I created one GET, POST, PUT and DELETE for each database table as are the requirements from school.<br></p>

 ## Consumer application
+(W.I.P.)
 An application made in .net forms which uses the REST API.

 ## How to install the database
 <img align="right" src="https://user-images.githubusercontent.com/44586411/113137878-62904780-9225-11eb-91ca-7d19ca978e76.gif" alt="Gif that shows the process to import a SSMS back-up"></img>